-- Explore the natural world around them, making observations and drawing pictures of animals and plants. - \ Know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences and what has been read in class. - \ Understand some important processes and changes in the natural world around them, including the seasons and changing states of matter.
+- Explore the natural world around them, making observations and drawing pictures of animals and plants. - \ Demonstrate curiosity by asking questions about the world around them. - \ Know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences and what has been read in class. - \ Understand some important processes and changes in the natural world around them, including the seasons and changing states of matter. - With support or prompting, talk about what they think might happen based on their experiences.